nicholasbailey/stand-takehome-challenge/README.md

 # STAND exercise, Nick Bailey, June 2025

+### Stack overview

+#### Assessment critiera

+When chosing technology for a full stack application, I typically evaluate the software on the following metrics in rough order of priority

+1. Does the tool solve the problem reasonably well?
+Note that this is a 'satisfying' not an 'optimizing' crierion.
+Given two tools that both solve the problem reasonably well criteria 2-4 tend to dominate.
+2. What tools are we already using?
+Each new tool or technology adds substantial mainteance overhead, so we should strongly prioritize tools we already use.
+3. How widely used is the technology?
+Widely used tools supported by large open source foundations or major corporations are stabler than tools maintained by individual developers.
+Developers are alos more likely to be familiar with industry standard tools.
+4. How good is the tool's history of stability.
+How long has it been maintained.
+Does it have a history of major defects?
+5. How well does the tool solve the problem?

+#### What tools do we need

+Looking at the requirements for our application we need:

+1. A mechanism for taking human readable decision rules writen by applied sciences and executing the *deterministically* against input data.
+There are a number of ways we could do this, but the best option is likely a restricted expression parsing tool that can turn simple code-like expressions into an executable Abstract Syntax Tree.
+I'll talk more about why this is the right tool moving forward.
+2. A mechanism for storing and retrieving rules for evalauation.
+3. An API that exposes both CRUD operation for rules and evalaution of rules
+4. A framework for building user-facing applications to manage and evaluate rules.

+#### Decision rules

+The core of this appliation is an engine that processes rules written by our applied sciences team.
+We would like them to be able to write these rules in a syntax that is both intuitive and flexible.

+That team is technical enough to work with simple programs.
+This means we should have no trouble training them on a DSL for writing expresion rules.
+There are a couple of different styles of DSL we could adopt

+1. JSON/YAML based DSLs, which essentially have you wr"iting out part of all of the syntax tree.
+A rule in this might look like `{"and": [{"<": [1, 2]}, {"=", [1, 1]}]}`
+2. Expression style DLS, that simulate the syntax of most programming languages, with rules looking like `1 < 2 AND 1 = 1`
+3. Spreadsheet/functional DSLs, that simulate the syntax of a spreadsheet expression, with rules looking like `AND(LT(1,2), EQUALS(1, 1))`

+Of these three expression style DSLs are generally the most user friendly, followed by spreadsheet sytle DSLs and finally markup based DSLs.

+In my original implementation, I overindexed on demonstrating an understanding of how such a system works under the hood, and so chose to focus on handrolling a markup-based DSL.
+This was a misalignment on the goal of our exercise here.
+So this new iteration focuses on an expression based DSL for decision rules.
+We should *not* maintain such a tool ourselves.
+While building one is simpler than you might think, the maintenance cost is really high.

+Some options here include:

+1. Google's [Common Expression Langauge]().
+CEL is a robust expression lnaguage This has the huge pro of being free and open source, and backed by Google.
+It has the huge downside of only having official Go and Java bindings.
+There is a reasonably robust Python implementation by a company named 'Cloud Custodian' [link](https://github.com/cloud-custodian).
+The community Javascript bindings are not production ready.
+2. Language specific options.
+These vary widely by language.
+Javascript has Math.js and expr-eval, both of which have been around and are wildely use, but each of which is maintained by a single developer.

+This gives us the following options:

+1. Build a backend in Golang or Java in order to be able to leverage CEL.
+2. Build a backend in Python, and leverage the Cloud Custodian CEL implementation.
+3. Use a langauge specific expression-parser

+In a production context, the fundamental question would be: 'what languages does our ecosystem support already?'
+The cost of introducing a new language is very, very high.
+The long term congnitive and operational overhead of code-switching is very high.
+Yes, we want to chose the right tool for the problem.
+But interopability is a huge part of what makes a tool right.

+With that in mind, my evaluation logic would run roughly as follows

+1. If we already support or plan to support Go or Java services, we would absolutely use Google backed CEL in one of those languages.
+2. If we support Python, we should use Cloud Custodian backed CEL.
+Their implementation is pretty robust, as it seems to be core to their business as a SaaS rules engine.
+3. If we do not support any of those languages (say, only Node/typescript), things get a bit more complicated.
+I think I would still prioritize 'do not introduce a new language' over 'be able to use CEL', and would pick another, well established tool.
+In the JS ecosystem math.js is the most robust.

+For my solution, I chose to continue act 'as if' we were in scenario 3.
+This was driven by practical considerations.
+Timelines are tight, and I want us to focus on the user experience rather than on spinning up and getting a stable Python service.

+If not, I do not personally believe the benefits of using an official Google implementation of CEL would come close to outweighing the constant cognitive cost of adding a new language to our stack.
+Yes, using a well maintained, portable expression language is really valuable.
+But so is ensuring high developer productivity by minimizing the number of stacks we need to maintain.
+Long term, that overhead is almost certainly worse.
+We should use the right tool for the job, but interoperability is a huge part of what makes a tool right.

+So the decision of what tool to use would come down to supported languages in our ecosystem.
+I'm going to operate under the made up rule that our already-supported languages are Python and Typescript.
+This let's me both leverage languages I'm fastest in, while also illustrate the way we'd make a tradeoff decision like this.

 ## Stack overview

 The problem presented here doesn't apply a lot of pressures for picking any particular language, framework or tooling.